-Unless the law says otherwise, fringe benefits are includible in the gross income of the employee and are subject to employment taxes.
+Unless the law provides otherwise, fringe benefits are includible in the gross income of the employee and are subject to employment taxes.
 Examples of fringe benefits include automobiles or aircraft flights you provide, free or discounted commercial airline flights, vacations, discounts on property or services, memberships in country clubs or other social clubs, and tickets to entertainment or sporting events.
 In general, the amount included in the employee's income is the excess of the fair market value of the benefit over the sum of any amount paid for it by the employee plus any amount excludable by law.
-If a timely notice is given to the employees, there are optional special valuation rules that may be used by employers and employees to value certain fringe benefits.
-Certain fringe benefits are specifically excludable by law.
 For details on fringe benefits, see Pub.
-15-A and Pub.
-535, Business Ex-
+15-B, Employer's Tax Guide to Fringe Benefits.